Art and Design Senior Nat 5

 2 Units and course assessment, internally assessed followed by submission to the SQA for external marking.

 Learners must pass both units and the course assessment (the portfolio and the question paper) to gain National 5

 To gain the award the learner must pass all the units as well as the course assessment.
 The SQA will provide rigorous, external quality assurance to ensure assessment judgements are consistent and meet national standards.
-There is also an assessment of the ‘added value’ component.
-This is addressed through the portfolio and question paper.
 Learners will extend and apply the skills they have learnt in the course to produce a portfolio consisting of development and realisation of one single line of expressive enquiry and one single line of design enquiry.
 The question paper allows learners to critically analyse and evaluate the work of artists and designers by showing understanding of the visual qualities and /or functional impact of their work.
 The questions are designed to test candidates’ ability to respond critically to images of visual arts and design products and to form and substantiate judgements about identified aspects of art practice

 Learners can expect to be doing at least 1 hour of homework per week